 US Bishops Offer Prayers, Pledge to Engage with Biden Administration

+Although it was expected to be released at 9 a.m.
+Eastern time Wednesday, the statement was not published by the bishops' conference at that time.
+According to The Pillar, Vatican Secretariat of State officials stepped in to prevent its publication.

+CNA and the National Catholic Register published the prepared remarks when the 9 a.m. embargo lifted.
+The conference published the full statement shortly after noon.

-WASHINGTON — As Joe Biden is inaugurated Wednesday as president of the United States, the U.S. bishops said they plan to engage the new administration on issues including abortion, religious freedom, racism, and poverty.
+WASHINGTON — As Joe Biden was inaugurated Wednesday as president of the United States, the U.S. bishops prepared a statement saying they planned to engage the new administration on issues including abortion, religious freedom, racism, and poverty.

-“Our commitments on issues of human sexuality and the family, as with our commitments in every other area — such as abolishing the death penalty or seeking a health care system and economy that truly serves the human person — are guided by Christ’s great commandment to love and to stand in solidarity with our brothers and sisters, especially the most vulnerable,” said Archbishop Jose Gomez of Los Angeles, president of the U.S. Conference of Catholic Bishops.
+“Our commitments on issues of human sexuality and the family, as with our commitments in every other area — such as abolishing the death penalty or seeking a health care system and economy that truly serves the human person — are guided by Christ’s great commandment to love and to stand in solidarity with our brothers and sisters, especially the most vulnerable,” Archbishop Jose Gomez of Los Angeles, president of the U.S. Conference of Catholic Bishops, had said in the prepared statement.

-In a Jan.
+In the prepared Jan.
 20 statement, Archbishop Gomez said he is praying that God may grant the incoming president wisdom and courage in pursuing unity, healing, liberty, and equality.

 Archbishop Gomez stressed that the role of the Catholic bishops is not to endorse parties or candidates, but to offer principles that can guide consciences.

-Note: Editor's Note: After initially withholding from publication a prepared statement on Joe Biden's inauguration as president, the U.S. Conference of Catholic Bishops eventually released the statement early Wednesday afternoon.